 Meetings, Incentives, Conferences and Events

-With nearly 30 years of experience, we are a leading DMC in Poland.
-We stand for efficiency, creativity and a very quick response time.
-Based in Krakow, but servicing all of Poland, we are always on stand-by to help you.
-MICE Business is our main focus, but we’ve learned and worked in Incoming Travel Agency which means we have vast experience in all aspects of the travel trade.
+With nearly 30 years of experience, we are the leading DMC in Poland.
+We stand for efficiency, creativity and short response time.
+Based in Krakow, but servicing the whole Poland, we are always on stand-by to help you.
+MICE Business is our main focus, but we`ve been working in Incoming Travel Agency which means we have vast experience in all aspects of the travel trade.

 What makes us exceptional?

 Intercrac guarantees you discover richness of Poland in a unique and memorable way.

 A quick response to your demands, constant double check on services during the event, and finding immediate solutions in case of problems.

 Modifications during the event?
 We always do our best, we never say ”no”.

 Everything we do is based on great experience and professionalism.